Painless Hadoop / Ubuntu / EC2

 Thanks Michael Noll for the posts where I first learned how to do this stuff:

-I’d like to run his exact examples, but this time around I’ll use juju for hadoop deployment/management on Ubuntu.
+I’d like to run his exact examples, but this time around I’ll use juju for hadoop deployment/management.

 The Short Story